ZhgChg.Li

 FASTLANE_XCODEBUILD_SETTINGS_RETRIES: 10

-run: |
+run: \\|

 # e.g. bundle exec fastlane run_unit_tests device:"${RUNNER_NAME} (${SIMULATOR_IOS_VERSION})"

-# Here we are using GitHub Hosted Runner, so there is no such issue, and we can directly use device:"${SIMULATOR_NAME} (${SIMULATOR_IOS_VERSION})"
+# Here using GitHub Hosted Runner, no such issue, so use device:"${SIMULATOR_NAME} (${SIMULATOR_IOS_VERSION})"

 set +e

-# EXIT_CODE stores the exit code of the execution.
+# EXIT_CODE stores exit code of execution.

 # 0 = OK